 5. It is easy to configure the setup environment in the user interface and also possible to customize the user interface based on likings.

-7. It is available with test harness built around JUnit and the test results are available in graphical and tabular forms.
+7. It is available with a test harness built around the JUnit framework and the test results are available in graphical and tabular forms.

 8. It incorporates Build scheduling.

-9. It provides notification support related to status of the build.
+9. It provides notification support related to the status of the build.